 Two of our craftsmen, Dustin D. and Jamie, run parts for the benches through the planer.

-To create a unique taper on the back of the bench that the architect called for while also maintaining the strength of the back of the benches, they were made from solid White Oak.
+The builders constructed the benches from solid White Oak, to support the unique taper on the bench backs, while maintaining their strength.
 Our crew cut all the components of the benches with a CNC router.
 We hid all fasteners to assemble the benches with custom wood plugs.
 This provides the benches with a seamless, solid wood look.

 Finishing the benches also took time, about an hour per bench just to stain them with two of our craftsmen working together.
 A completed a single bench weighed 100 lbs.
 According to client specifications, we bolted six of the benches together, doubling the weight for transport.

 In November 2021, a DP Juza crew made the trek to Alaska to install the fixtures.
-A semi who transported the fixtures arrived late due to poor road conditions.
+A semi that transported the fixtures arrived late because of poor road conditions.
 But the fixtures and install crew arrived on time to complete the install.

 John stands in one of the three locker bays where he is building the bases.
 He installed the lockers on those bases.

-Getting the lockers setup was fairly straight forward, but John had to work on the lids for two days.
+Getting the lockers setup was fairly straightforward, but John had to work on the lids for two days.
 Every locker needed power outlets for charging devices, so installing the lockers also involved running power to each locker.
-In total, installing the lockers took four days to complete.
+Installing the lockers took four days to complete.

 This is a completed view of the three bays of lockers after we installed all 84 locker units.